Green Turtle Cay & New Plymouth

 The Bluff House has elevated seaside cottages with a great view of the Sea of Abaco.
 Sadly the Bluff closed their elegant hill top restaurant and pool which could easily have won the fantastic view award.
 By 2013 new ownership had completed most of the planned renovations with the exception of the hill top facilities.
 Spring 2015 their popular marina / pool side Jolly Roger Bar and Bistro change their name to the Ballyhoo Bar and Grill.
 And along with that, arrived a new chef and menu straight from Nassau.
 The Gully Roosters also play once a week.
 The Bluff has a small beach and Tiki Bar on their property facing the Sea of Abaco.
 The Ocean Beaches are a small trek from the Bluff House (30 Min).
 Again, a golf cart or boat rental would be mandatory for getting to town.
 See special note.

 In recent times, concierge services have popped up on a couple of the cays.
 They can help with your planning of a wedding, to renting a boat or golf cart.
 They are especially useful when renting a home in having the aforementioned taken care of when your arrive.
 They can even take care of your groceries and beverages.
 On Green Turtle check out “As You Wish” whose proprietor is, Ashrica Gardiner a Green Turtle native, who began this successful service a couple years ago.
-For more info click on their ad below.
-Ashrica's Facebook page is a lively and uptempo barometer of the goings on, on Green Turtle.
+For more info click on Ashrica's Facebook page.

-The local Hertz is actually a rent a cart.
-A couple of agencies that come to mind are, Marilyn Sanders' Sea Side Cart Rentals 365-4147.
+The local car rental is actually a golf cart rental with a couple agencies coming to mind.
+Marilyn Sanders' Sea Side Cart Rentals 365-4147.
 She is also the proprietor of Green Turtle Property Rentals mentioned above.
-Her office & dock are located conveniently next to the ferry dock in New Plymouth (her customers are free to use her dock).
-Donny & Giselle McIntosh's also rent carts and can be found at D&P Cart Rentals 365-4655, located at the G.T.
+Her office & dock are located conveniently next to the ferry dock in New Plymouth where you can arrive, pick up your cart and head to your destination.
+If you are also renting a boat, her customers are free to use her town dock.
+Donny & Giselle McIntosh's also rent carts and can be found at D&P Cart Rentals 365-4655, located conveniently at the G.T.
 Club.
 Another alternative is Omri's on again - off again Taxi.
 If all else fails just get out to the road and stick your thumb out, the old fashioned way.
 You needn't fear and its guaranteed to work.